 “The door is open, the cold beckons.
 In the beginning there was nothing but the Void and the Voice, the circle closes, and returns ever to itself.”
 The Chronicle of the Feyn

 The Fallen are gods, and they are like you and me.
 Identity is tattooed on emptiness; a series of potentials.
 Variations on themes.
 Many iterations—simulacra blindly wandering in an orbit around the black sun, that locus of the unseen and unheard, the subconscious of surrealists and land of the dead.
 But what gods we can invent from our reflections.

 We incorporate the study of philosophy, the occult, myths and esoterica within this project.
-More non-fiction reflections on the same themes can be read on Modern Mythology.
+Many of our non-fiction reflections on the same themes can be read on Modern Mythology.

 The core team has been passionately working in multi- and trans-media formats for over a decade now separately, and for many years in collaboration.
 Many past Fallen Cycle projects have included extensive teams of collaborators, who are credited therein.